 7. Risk Assessment and Method Statements are Essential

-Weekly site visits by the Contracts Manager and Health and SHEQ Manager also ensures that work is being carried out in accordance with the approved Method Statement.
-All activities undertaken by Hughes and Salvidge are in accordance with the approved programme of work, phased operations and safe demolition techniques and the activities will be planned and undertaken in line with the Risk Assessments, Method Statements, Project Health and Safety Plan and Environmental Plan.
+Weekly site visits by the Contracts Manager and SHEQ Manager also ensures that work is being carried out in accordance with the approved Method Statement.
+All activities undertaken by Hughes and Salvidge are following the approved programme of work, phased operations and safe demolition techniques and the activities will be planned and undertaken in line with the Risk Assessments, Method Statements, Project Health and Safety Plan and Environmental Plan.

 8. Be Aware of Proximity to Plant

-Demolition projects often have large plant and machines working on site, along with on-ground operatives.
-This obviously creates potential danger.
+Demolition projects often have large plants and machines working on-site, along with on-ground operatives.
+This creates potential danger.
 It is therefore imperative that clear plans and rules are put in place before the start of works, and these are incorporated into Risk Assessments and Method Statements to ensure the on-ground personnel are never in danger from an operating piece of plant or machinery.
 In addition to this, Hughes and Salvidge have also taken the initiative to use a Close Proximity Warning System – called SiteZone – on their plant and machines.

-All Hughes and Salvidge plant vehicles being used at Heathrow Airport have been fitted with SiteZone which uses radio frequency identification (RFID) detection.
+All Hughes and Salvidge plant vehicles have been fitted with SiteZone which uses radio frequency identification (RFID) detection.
 This means that SiteZone can see around corners, through dust and smoke and in poor light conditions, giving targeted warning alarms to both drivers and workers on foot should they enter each other’s working area.

 9. Maintain a Stream of Communication and Encourage Feedback

-Communication with a client, company management, site operatives and neighbouring residents or businesses to a project are key to maintaining safety on site.
+Communication with a client, company management, site operatives and neighbouring residents or businesses are key to maintaining safety on-site.
 We ensure that all Health and Safety information is collated and passed on to a client for incorporation into the Health and Safety file.
-On site, Health, Safety and Environmental information is disseminated to the site team to ensure maximum communication, education and awareness.
-Methods include: Tool Box Talks; Company Memo’s; Presentations; Seminars; Pre-Construction Information; Health & Safety Plans; Method Statements; Risk Assessments; COSHH Assessments; Permit to Work.
+On-site, Health, Safety and Environmental information is disseminated to the site team to ensure maximum communication, education, and awareness.

 At Hughes and Salvidge, we listen to our operatives and site staff as they are at the forefront of our operations.
 We have an ‘open door’ policy and encourage feedback and suggestions for improvements.
-All senior management, including Managing Director, Martyn Burnett, visit our sites on a regular basis to ensure standards are being upheld and to speak directly to our workforce.
+All senior management, including Managing Director, Martyn Burnett, visit our sites regularly to ensure standards are being upheld and to speak directly to our workforce.
 This hands-on approach ensures everyone understands how seriously we take all matters relating to Health and Safety and how much we value input at all levels.
-We also hold regular workforce safety committee meetings and formal meetings with site supervisors to engage their thoughts as well.
+We also hold regular workforce safety committee meetings and formal meetings with Site Supervisors to engage their thoughts as well.

 10. Manage Waste Disposal

-Planning waste streams are identified as part of the risk assessment process and are a key safety measure on a demolition project.
-The control measures required are then selected to ensure that on site techniques, which assist the segregation and containment of the different materials, are used.
+Waste streams are identified as part of the risk assessment process and are a key safety measure on a demolition project.
+The control measures required are then selected to ensure that on-site techniques, which assist the segregation and containment of the different materials, are used.
 Contingency plans are also made at this stage as to what precautions should be taken to minimise the potential for harm to be caused in the event of a spillage or other form of release.

-In order to fulfil the Duty of Care as a producer, Hughes and Salvidge ensures that all waste is properly identified, accurately described and labelled before it is passed onto the waste disposal carrier.
+To fulfil the duty of care as a producer, Hughes and Salvidge ensures that all waste is properly identified, accurately described, and labelled before it is passed onto the waste disposal carrier.
 If the waste produced is of a complex nature, Hughes and Salvidge may employ specialist external resources to advise on the identification and disposal methods to be employed.
 If appropriate, samples of waste will be taken for laboratory chemical testing.
-From these results, safe disposal options may be based and evaluated.
+From these results, safe disposal options can be based and evaluated.

-Hughes and Salvidge ensure that a waste management licence for that specific waste type covers the chosen disposal facility and that the site has sufficient capacity to receive the waste.
-All controlled and hazardous waste, by definition, will be handled, processed, packaged and disposed in line with current approved codes of practice, associated legislation, Hughes and Salvidge established procedures and client documented systems.
+At Hughes and Salvidge, we ensure that a waste management licence for that specific waste type covers the chosen disposal facility and that the site has sufficient capacity to receive the waste.
+All controlled and hazardous waste, by definition, will be handled, processed, packaged, and disposed of in line with current approved codes of practice, associated legislation, Hughes and Salvidge established procedures and client documented systems.